-Our team has been working around the clock on our first release of KaCyber app.
+Our team has been working around the clock on our major release of KaCyber app and website.
 This is a quick introduction post to update you on the progress of how things have been going.

-First off, we apologise since we severely underestimated the release date for when KaCyber 1.0 would be complete.
-We expected it sometime in mid-June based off what we had already completed, against what was still left to do, yet here we are already into August.
+First off, we apologise since we severely underestimated the release date for when KaCyber version 2.5 would be complete.
+We expected it sometime in mid-January based off what we had already completed, against what was still left to do, yet here we are already into March.
 Such is the nature of development.

 We do sincerely apologise for underestimating our release date.
-That falls on us, and we take full responsibility for it and will ensure to release the product before the end of September.
+That falls on us, and we take full responsibility for it and will ensure to release the product before the end of this March.

-Thankfully though, all our hard work, KaCyber version 1.0 is simply amazing!
+Thankfully though, all our hard work, KaCyber version 2.5 is simply amazing!
 We are so excited about it, and we know you are as well.
-Each and every day so many of our amazing followers and business users send in emails and WhatsApp asking … “When is KaCyber 1.0 going live?!?!?”.
+Each and every day so many of our amazing followers send in emails and WhatsApp asking … “When is KaCyber with bus booking going live?!?!?”.

-We can’t express how humbled we feel to know the dedication our user base feels towards the development of KaCyber App.
+We can’t express how humbled we feel to know the dedication our user base feels towards the development of our products.

-It is difficult for our team to continue and tell everyone that KaCyber App “is coming soon”, yet that is the truth, it is “coming soon”!
+It is difficult for our team to continue and tell everyone that Bus ticketing on KaCyber “is coming soon”, yet that is the truth, it is “coming soon”!

-Simply put, this is our first massive project at KaCyber Security Technologies, loaded with goodies that aim at making your life easier by allowing you to connect with friends, family and businesses in your local city, that you care about.
+Simply put, this is our first massive project at KaCyber Technologies, loaded with an awesome bus ticketing module that aims at making your travel experience better by allowing you to reserve a bus ticket at your fingertip.